Skip to main content

 When should you seek help for a retinal migraine?

 But experiencing retinal migraines can disrupt your daily life.
 If you’re having more than one retinal migraine per month, it’s time to see your eye doctor.
-You may need treatment to prevent retinal migraine attacks.
+You might need treatment to prevent retinal migraine attacks.

 The bottom line